GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 Nothing is perfect, and the partnership with a GDS comes at a certain cost.

-No full controlof their marketing strategy and no choice of a distribution channel.
+3. No full control of their marketing strategy and no choice of a distribution channel.
 Offers are basically built within GDSs, when you cannot clearly see the market dynamics and traveler behavior to adapt.

 Yana Brilevskaya